 WRITTEN BY: BRUCE LOVELACE

-My list of camera bodies, lenses, and accessories is too long.
+My list of past and present camera bodies, and lenses, and accessories is long.
 Cameras in particular become "outdated" so fast.
-I "force myself" into buying new camera equipment all the time.
+I reluctantly force myself into buying new camera equipment all the time. ...NOT!

 I have more camera gear than I need but I enjoy experimenting with photography gadgets, even when I am not shooting professionally.